tilek/about-me/goals_that_interest_me.md

     - What they are good at
     - What they can get paid for
     - What they can be doing that is good for the world in the long term
-  - Inspire people that do things that helps them and the world in the long term
+  - Inspire people to do things that help them and the world in the long term

 # Tier 2 - Top challenges.

 ## Goal: Everyone has access to diverse entertaining world-class educational options and teachers.
   - Global competition among educators and educational content providers
-  - VC-like funding model for students
+  - Funding model for students that resembles venture capital

 ## Goal: Everyone has access to the open Internet.
   - Decentralized Internet

-## Goal: International trust is tight more to person's character rathan than country of origin
+## Goal: International trust is tight more to person's character rather than country of origin
   - New passport & a new country
   - Country-level framework inspired by Burning Man